priyaranjankumar/FindFridayFindMonthEnd/README.md

 - `path1`: The path of the folder containing the CSV files to be updated. 📁
 - `path2`: The path of the folder where the updated CSV files will be copied. 📂
-- `date`: The date in the format 'yyyy-MM-dd'.
+- `date`: The date in the format 'dd-MM-yyyy'.
 If not provided, the current system date will be used. 📆

 ### Notes